Pr3rana/DataViz_project/README.md

 2) Here I have used scrolled column chart so that any huge data can get visualize in a better manner.
 3) The minimum value of y-axis for the chart is less than 0 so that any plot having value 0 can also get visualize to the user.
 It's totally optional.

 P.S.
-There is a `Reset` button as well to bring back the application to its original state any time.
+There is a `Reset` button as well to bring back the application to its original state at any ponit of time.